 In Chancy times lone eagles soar

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 16, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 16, 1992

 Changes in how people live and work are a major characteristic of the New Economy.